 Your community.
 Your ideas to make it better.
-The Google.org Impact Challenge asks local nonprofit innovators how they would make their community—and beyond—an even better place.
+The Google.org Impact Challenge asks local nonprofit innovators and social entrepreneurs how they would make their community—and beyond—an even better place.
 The public and a panel of local judges vote for the ideas with the most potential, and Google.org pairs each winner with a strategic package of support including funding and Google volunteers.

 Google AI Impact ChallengeLearn more about our winners Read our latest insights on accelerating social good with artificial intelligence

 When it comes to keeping people safe, it takes a village.
 For us, that means doing all we can to make our products safer and giving people the tools—through our products or training—to have great experiences online.
 It also means thinking beyond just our corner of the internet and supporting the work of others in Europe.

 That is why we’ve launched the Google.org Impact Challenge on Safety, a €10m fund to support nonprofits and social enterprises across Europe that are working to counter hate and extremism and are helping young people to thrive online and offline.